Table of Contents

 Any drug, including alcohol and cannabis, is monitored in your system by what is called its ‘half-life’.
-This is the time it takes for the amount of drug in your system to reduce by half.
+This is the time it takes for the number of drugs in your system to reduce by half.
 For cannabis, this is difficult to compute because it contains many compounds that disperse at different rates.
 Other factors to be considered include your own BMI (body mass) and metabolism.
-An average joint can take twelve hours to reach an acceptable level but that could double to twenty-four for high strength THC.
-Heavy habitual cannabis users might need to wait longer, before they can legally drive.
+An average joint can take twelve hours to reach an acceptable level but that could double to twenty-four for high-strength THC.
+Heavy habitual cannabis users might need to wait longer before they can legally drive.

 What Evidence Is Needed for a Conviction?